-Under the Food, Drug, and Cosmetic Act, or FDC Act, the FDA classifies medical devices into one of three classes: Class 1, Class 2 or Class 3.
-Devices deemed to pose lower risk are placed into either Class 1 or Class 2.
+Under the Food, Drug, and Cosmetic Act, or FDC Act, the FDA classifies medical devices into one of three classes: Class I, Class II or Class III.
+Devices deemed to pose lower risk are placed into either Class I or Class II.

-Class 1 devices are deemed to pose the lowest risk to the patient.
+Class I devices are deemed to pose the lowest risk to the patient.
 Accordingly, Class 1 devices are subject to the lowest degree of regulatory scrutiny and need only comply with the FDA's General Controls.
 The General Controls include compliance with the registration, listing, adverse event reporting requirements, and applicable portions of the Quality System Regulation, or QSR as well as the general misbranding and adulteration prohibitions.
-Unless specifically exempted in the regulations, general controls require a company that intends to market a Class 1 device, like us, to gain clearance for marketing through the 510(k) process.
-Many Class 1 devices, however, are exempt from 510(k) clearance because the level of risk is low.
+Unless specifically exempted in the regulations, general controls require a company that intends to market a Class I device, like us, to gain clearance for marketing through the 510(k) process.
+Many Class I devices, however, are exempt from 510(k) clearance because the level of risk is low.

-Class 2 devices are considered higher risk devices than Class 1 devices.
-Class 2 devices are subject to General Controls as well as additional Special Controls.
-Special Controls may include labeling requirements, mandatory performance standards, and post market surveillance.
-Generally companies that intend to market Class 2 devices, like us, must comply with applicable regulations and submit a 510(k) premarket submission for review to receive clearance to list and market their devices.
+Class II devices are considered higher risk devices than Class I devices.
+Class II devices are subject to General Controls as well as additional special controls.
+Special controls may include labeling requirements, mandatory performance standards, and post market surveillance.
+Generally, companies that intend to market Class II devices, like us, must comply with applicable regulations and submit a 510(k) premarket submission for review to receive clearance to list and market their devices.
 The 510(k) must establish substantial equivalence to a predicate device.
-Some Class 2 devices are exempt from filing a 510(k) but in some instances, Class 2 devices may be required to file a Premarket Approval, or PMA, application.
+Some Class II devices are exempt from filing a 510(k) but in some instances, Class II devices may be required to file a Premarket Approval, or PMA, application, for example, when changes in their technology or intended use present novel risks that warrant separate review as a Class III medical device.

-Class 3 devices are deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices, or devices deemed not substantially equivalent to a previously cleared device, and require a PMA before commercialization.
+Class III devices are deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices, or devices for which no substantially equivalent previously cleared device exists and require a PMA before commercialization.

-All medical device manufacturers must register their establishments with the FDA; such registrations require the payment of user fees.
+All medical device manufacturers must register their establishments and list their devices with the FDA.
+Establishment registration requires the payment of user fees.
 In addition, both 510(k) premarket submissions and PMA applications are subject to the payment of user fees, paid at the time of submission for FDA review.